cse442-at-ub/fa24-semesterproject-phreekz/README.md

 Small Details
 ==================
-Gordon: Worked on a mobile greenhouse project and a mobile app with Spencer and Sadeed
+Gordon: Worked on a mobile greenhouse project and a mobile app with Spencer and Sadeed<br>
-Gerard: I worked on nothing before
+Gerard: I worked on nothing before<br>
-Sadeed Rashid: I made a mobile app for Theta Tau Christian Galiatsos: Made a replica of the Atari Rubiks game in ARM Assembly Spencer Login: I worked on an automated greenhouse and a mobile app with React Native with Gordon and Sadeed
+Sadeed Rashid: I made a mobile app for Theta Tau<br>
+Christian Galiatsos: Made a replica of the Atari Rubiks game in ARM Assembly <br>
+Spencer Login: I worked on an automated greenhouse and a mobile app with React Native with Gordon and Sadeed <br>